SkymanOne/folidity/reports/main.typ

 Then, we can model a role-based access hierarchy as
 $ A subset.eq M subset.eq * $

-Subsequently, given some event for the system `add_mod(a: Address)`, we can define following invariants for the system:
+Subsequently, given some event for the system `add_mod(a: Address)`, we can define the following invariants for the system:

 $
 i_0 := "card"(A) = 1 \